fpfernandes/Guru99-Bank-Project/README.md

 ## Project: Comprehensive Test Cycle Documentation

 ### Project Overview:
-This project is focused on developing and documenting the entire test cycle using tools such as Google Sheets, JIRA, and Zephyr Scale.
+This project is focused on developing and documenting the entire test cycle  of a Banking website using tools such as Google Sheets, JIRA, and Zephyr Scale.
 The primary objective is to create a robust and detailed framework for testing, ensuring all aspects of the software are thoroughly evaluated and documented.

 ## Key Features